No Weighted-Regret Learning in Adversarial Bandits with Delays: The FKM Algorithm for Adversarial Bandit Convex Optimization with Delayed Feedback

-In this subsection, we provide conditions for FKM to have no discounted regret with respect to the delay sequence.
-As discussed in Section \ref{sec:Games}, $\sum_{t=1}^{\infty}\eta_{t}=\infty$ is necessary for the no discounted-regret property to be non-trivial.
+In this subsection, we provide conditions for FKM to have no weighted-regret with respect to the delay sequence and its step-size sequence as the weight sequence of Section \ref{sec:Games}.
+As discussed in Section \ref{sec:Games}, $\sum_{t=1}^{\infty}\eta_{t}=\infty$ is necessary for the no weighted-regret property to be non-trivial.
 All other conditions of Lemma \ref{lem:NoErgodicFKM} are as tight as the bound of Lemma \ref{WeightedRegretConvex}.